Alex Rathgeber

-Alex Rathgeber (born 17 November 1982) is an Australian actor and singer, perhaps best known for his Helpmann Award-winning performance as Billy Crocker in Anything Goes.
+Alex Wilson Rathgeber (born 17 November 1982) is an Australian actor and singer, perhaps best known for his Helpmann Award-winning performance as Billy Crocker in Anything Goes.
 More recently he appeared as the Tin Man in Andrew Lloyd Webber's revival of The Wizard of Oz.

-In the United Kingdom, Rathgeber played the role of Raoul in 21st Anniversary cast of The Phantom of the Opera in the West End.
+In the United Kingdom, Rathgeber played the role of Raoul in the 21st Anniversary cast of The Phantom of the Opera in the West End.
+Alex identifies as gay.

 Early life

-Alexander Wilson Rathgeber was born in Horsham, Victoria and raised on a farm by real estate agent father, David, and primary school teacher and real estate agent mother, Katherine.
+Alexander Wilson Rathgeber was born in Horsham, Victoria, and raised on a farm by real estate agent father, David, and primary school teacher and real estate agent mother, Katherine.
 He has two older siblings, Olivia and Nicholas.
-At 15-years-old, Rathgeber commenced as a boarder at Xavier College in Melbourne, where he became Vice-Captain of the School in his final year.
+At 15-years-old, Rathgeber commenced as a boarder at Xavier College in Melbourne, where he became vice-captain of the school in his final year.

 Training

 Immediately following his year 12, Rathgeber was admitted into the world-renowned Western Australian Academy of Performing Arts (WAAPA).
 Graduating in 2003 with a Bachelor of Arts (Music Theatre).